-The Custodian will use best efforts to keep in safe custody on behalf of the Trust all ETC received by the Custodian.
-The Custodian is liable to the Sponsor and the Trust for the loss of any ETC to the extent that the Custodian directly caused such loss (including if the Trust or the Sponsor is not able to timely withdraw ETC from the ETC Account according to the Custodian Agreement or as a result of the Custodian's errors in executing a transaction on behalf of the Trust), even if the Custodian meets its duty of exercising best efforts, and the Custodian is required to return to the Trust a quantity equal to the quantity of any such lost ETC.
+The Custodian will use best efforts to keep in safe custody on behalf of the Trust all ETH received by the Custodian.
+The Custodian is liable to the Sponsor and the Trust for the loss of any ETH to the extent that the Custodian directly caused such loss (including if the Trust or the Sponsor is not able to timely withdraw ETH from the ETH Account according to the Custodian Agreement or as a result of the Custodian's errors in executing a transaction on behalf of the Trust), even if the Custodian meets its duty of exercising best efforts, and the Custodian is required to return to the Trust a quantity equal to the quantity of any such lost ETH.

-The Custodian's or Trust's total liability under the Custodian Agreement will never exceed the value of the ETC on deposit in the ETC Account at the time of, and directly relating to, the events giving rise to the liability occurred, the value of which will be determined in accordance with the Custodian Agreement.
-In addition, for as long as a cold storage address holds ETC with a value in excess of \$100 million (the "Cold Storage Threshold") for a period of five consecutive business days or more without being reduced to the Cold Storage Threshold or lower, the Custodian's maximum liability for such cold storage address shall be limited to the Cold Storage Threshold.
-The Sponsor monitors the value of ETC deposited in cold storage addresses for whether the Cold Storage Threshold has been met by determining the U.S. dollar value of ETC deposited in each cold storage address on business days.
+The Custodian's or Trust's total liability under the Custodian Agreement will never exceed the value of the ETH on deposit in the ETH Account at the time of, and directly relating to, the events giving rise to the liability occurred, the value of which will be determined in accordance with the Custodian Agreement.
+In addition, for as long as a cold storage address holds ETH with a value in excess of \$100 million (the "Cold Storage Threshold") for a period of five consecutive business days or more without being reduced to the Cold Storage Threshold or lower, the Custodian's maximum liability for such cold storage address shall be limited to the Cold Storage Threshold.
+The Sponsor monitors the value of ETH deposited in cold storage addresses for whether the Cold Storage address on business days.
 The Custodian or Trust are not liable to each other for any lost profits or any special, incidental, indirect, intangible, or consequential damages, whether based in contract, tort, negligence, strict liability or otherwise, and whether or not the Custodian has been advised of such losses or the Custodian knew or should have known of the possibility of such damages.